priyalviroja/security-paradox/src/epiphanies/resilience-over-perfection.md

 **Maersk (2017)**: NotPetya ransomware destroyed 4,000 servers and 45,000 PCs.
 But they'd practiced disaster recovery.
 They rebuilt their entire infrastructure in 10 days.
 Survived because they designed for resilience, not perfection.

-**The pattern: Companies that pursue "perfect security" take an average of 287 days to recover from breaches.
-Companies that design for resilience take an average of 23 days.**
+**The pattern: Research indicates that companies pursuing "perfect security" take significantly longer to recover from breaches—often months—while companies designed for resilience recover in a matter of days or weeks.**

 The difference isn't the breach.
 It's the design philosophy.